ebongzzang/zeppelin-oidc-examples/README.md

 # zeppelin-oidc-examples

-- verified working on zeppelin 0.11.1
+- verified working on zeppelin 0.11.1 with spark 3.5.1